SyriusHentschel/Circle-Agency-Website/README.md

 - **Responsive Menu**: Toggles mobile navigation menu with hamburger icon
 - **Random Project Selection**: Displays random related projects on the project detail page
 - **Dynamic Form Creation**: Wraps CTA section elements in a form for proper validation
+- **Logo Animations**: Custom animations for the agency logo using the logo-animations.js script
+- **Dynamic Copyright Year**: Automatically updates the copyright year in the footer

 ## API Integration